abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/02-components/readme.md

 All the pieces of your web app can be thought of as components.
 For example let's say you have a web app that allows users to search for different types of wine based on what they like and the app will display matching wine with reviews and links to purchase.
 The search box can be one component called Search, the area that displays the search results can be another component called Results.
 Each individual search result can be a component called Wine.
 Inside each Wine component can be broken down into child components for each part such as Description, Reviews, and Purchase buttons.
 Essentially components are the individual building blocks of our user interface.
 React makes it easy to create reusable components can can be copied from project to project.
 React also ensures that changes to our application state will be displayed in our components.
 For example when a user clicks the Purchase button component the Cart component should update to show the products in cart count has increased to 1 item in their Cart.

 Note: React lets you define components as classes or functions.
 This course will primarily focus on creating components using functions.
-It is useful to know this method as at the time of writing this, many existing react applications still use class components.
+However, it is useful to know the class method as, at the time of writing this, many existing React applications still use class components.
 However, more and more new applications are being developed using functional components and React hooks.
 After this course consider spending some time to learn this alternate way of creating components.

 ## Class based components